adrian-chang/home-directory/README.txt

 3. Setup ITunes Payment
  - Remove CC when done with initial setup
 4. Customize Finder
+ - Preferences
+   - Show more devices or locations as needed in the Finder or desktop
+   - Show filename extensions
+ - View
    - Show Path and Status (space)
- - Preferences -> Show more devices or locations as needed in the Finder or desktop
 5. Customize Dock

 -- Software Install